 Jump to:

-- Sweet Potatoes: Look for sweet potatoes that are heavy for their size, with smooth skin and no soft or wrinkly spots.
+- Sweet Potatoes: When selecting sweet potatoes at the store, here are a few tips.
+Look for sweet potatoes that are heavy for their size, with smooth skin and no soft or wrinkly spots.
+If they're wrinkly, they're starting to get old and dried out.

 - Bacon: Use a thicker cut bacon, we're going to blend it all into the soup, but this allows you to cook it all in one batch instead of two if you use thin slices.

-- Coconut milk: Full-fat coconut milk here, please.
+- Coconut milk: Use full-fat coconut milk here, please.
 You need all the rich creaminess.
 It could get too watery if you choose low-fat.
+And of course using coconut milk means it's a dairy-free recipe!

 - Chicken broth: I prefer chicken broth here, I find vegetable stock too sweet.